terencezl/terencezl.github.io/_posts/2022-09-28-kids-use-hnswlib.md

 Compare hnswlib's 22s with Faiss `IndexHNSW`'s 2min42s.
 That was a huge difference.

 Why?
 I thought first off there were confounding factors - CPU advanced instruction sets.
-The `float32` [implementation](https://github.com/nmslib/hnswlib/blob/v0.6.2/hnswlib/space_ip.h#L328) in hnswlib was at an advantage because it fully utilized AVX512, whereas in Faiss it [did not](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/IndexHNSW.cpp).
+The `float32` [implementation](https://github.com/nmslib/hnswlib/blob/v0.6.2/hnswlib/space_ip.h#L328) in hnswlib was at an advantage because it fully utilized AVX512, whereas in Faiss it used AVX at best ([here](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/IndexHNSW.cpp#L103), [here](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/IndexFlat.cpp#L144), and [here](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/utils/distances_simd.cpp#L350)).
 These powerful vectorization techniques would make a lot of difference in numerical computations.

 To highlight this factor, I did some single-core benchmarking at the same param settings with `float32` vectors.
 I did not observe kernel thrashing (red in `htop`) so the difference must have been mostly due to advanced instruction sets.
 Faiss's search queries took ~1.72x (quite consistently) those of hnswlib.